-The Making of Travels to the Edge (#211) Duration: 26:46 STEREO TVG
+Mali: Sahel to the Sahara (#203) Duration: 26:46 STEREO TVG

-- KQED Life: Sat, Jun 29, 2013 -- 3:00pm email reminder
+- KQED Life: Sat, Dec 14, 2013 -- 3:00pm email reminder

-- KQED Life: Sat, Jul 13, 2013 -- 3:00pm email reminder
+- KQED Life: Sat, Dec 28, 2013 -- 3:00pm email reminder

-- KQED Life: Sat, Jul 27, 2013 -- 3:00pm email reminder
+- KQED Life: Sat, Jan 4, 2014 -- 3:00pm email reminder

 Brazil: The Pantanal (#205) Duration: 26:46 STEREO TVG

 Located in the heart of South America, the Pantanal is the world's largest wetland and home to one of the densest concentrations of wildlife on the planet.
 It's a unique place where human activity and wildlife coexist.
 Here Brazilian cowboys ride herd alongside toothy caimans, giant otters, capybaras, macaws and toucans.
 In episode five, Art Wolfe arrives just as the seasonal floods have receded and discovers both an ecological paradise and a vibrant cowboy culture.